in

 A related bamboo genus is Bambusa.

-Get to Know Phyllostachys
+Get to know Phyllostachys

 • Plant type: Evergreen bamboos; members of the grass family (Poaceae)